-Located on a small hill on the south coast of Providenciales, the rock carvings at Sapodilla Hill represent sentiments left by shipwrecked sailors and travellers as they waited for their ships.
+Located on a small bluff on the south coast of Providenciales, the rock carvings at Sapodilla Hill represent bygone sentiments left by shipwrecked sailors and travelers as they waited for their ships.
 The inscriptions found here include names, dates, symbols, and simple depictions of ships and buildings.
 The age of these carvings ranges from the mid-1700s and well into the 1800s.